Chapter 5:

 "Matt, Matt!
 Anything new?
 Did she come over the hill, or—or—or—did you find her in the field, or—"

 "William!"
 Matt barks, knocking the bandaged hands away.
 "I already told ya, if I find anything, I'll tell ya.
 Right now, I need to get these folks to Nala."
 Matt makes a well-placed strike to the bandaged man's knee, causing him to stumble over and fall against a wall.
-Matt walks past as the man pants, looking down at his trembling hands.
-You can't stop staring until your Father nudges your shoulder and tilts his head.
+Matt walks past as the man sinks into a croutch against the wall.
+He looks down at his trembling hands, panting as if no air enters his lungs.
+You can't stop stringing until your Father nudges your shoulder and tilts his head.
 "Move," the gesture says.

 As you pass, William reaches out and clutches your Father's tunic with both hands as if catching a fly.

 "Please, sir, please.
 You're going to Nala, so that means you're of the church, right?
-That sword on your back, you must be a Paladin.
+That sword on your back, you must be a holy warrior.
 You've come to help us, right?
 Yo—"

 *Conk!*

-"Don't bother them," Mat snaps.
+"Don't bother them," Matt snaps, taking no notice of your actions.
 "They're here upon request from Shoulder Nala, and I won't let some traveling used‑goods salesman keep her waiting."
 He lifts the cane and scoffs at the black smear on it.
 "Sorry about that," Matt apologized to you and your Father.
 "He's no one of importance.
 Pay him no mind."
 Matt turns and continues down the road as the bandaged man holds the spot where Matt struck him.

 You're about to keep following, but your Father lingers.
 The man sits up and pulls a hand away from his head, revealing a new red stain on his bandaged hand.
 Your Father kneels, then tears a clean strip from the man's bandages, and presses it to the wound.